Shanks-btc/Metron/README.md

 Most machine-readable data APIs charge a single flat price per call, regardless of what a given request is actually worth, overcharging low-value queries and underpricing high-value ones, with no way for either side to signal what they're willing to pay or accept.

-Metron lets AI agents negotiate their own data prices in real time, for live financial and on-chain intelligence — BTC cycle regime data, short-squeeze risk, and analyst momentum signals — and settles every agreed price directly on Base mainnet via x402.
+Metron lets AI agents negotiate their own data prices in real time, for live financial and on-chain intelligence, BTC cycle regime data, short-squeeze risk, and analyst momentum signals and settles every agreed price directly on Base mainnet via x402.

-## Why this exists — the problem
+## Why this exists - the problem

 Real-time financial and on-chain intelligence, the kind Bloomberg Terminal, Glassnode, and Nansen charge thousands a month for, is out of reach for most AI agents and independent traders.
 Cost isn't the only problem: even affordable APIs typically charge one flat rate per call, which overprices simple requests and underprices premium ones, and gives neither side a way to signal what a request is actually worth.